Cherednik algebras and Calogero-Moser cells: Triangular algebras

-\begin{proof} Since $\OC_H$ is closed under taking quotients, we deduce that that $\OC^{gr}$ is a full subcategory of $A\mmodgr$ closed under taking quotients.
-Let $E\in I$.
-By (ix), every $A$-submodule of $\Delta_n(E)$ is finitely generated.
-So, all subobjects of objects of $\OC^{gr}$ are finitely generated as $B_+$-modules by Lemma \ref{le:OH}.
+\begin{proof} Let $E\in I$.
+By ($\bigtriangleup$ix), every $A$-submodule of $\Delta_n(E)$ is finitely generated.
+So, all subobjects of objects of $\OC^{gr}$ are finitely generated as $B^+$-modules by Lemma \ref{le:OH}.
 We deduce that $\OC^{gr}$ is closed under taking subobjects, since $\OC_H$ has that property.

 We check now the conditions of Definition \ref{de:hwcat}.
 Conditions (i) and (ii) are given by Lemma \ref{le:HomDelta}, and (iii) by Lemma \ref{le:OH}.